 Park Ranger Education & Pay

 Although pay scales are adjusted periodically, rangers generally fall under the General Schedule (GS) grade 5 category of the Federal Wage System.
 Promotions for seasonal workers are unheard of due to the temporary nature of the work.
 However, rangers do get access to subsidized accommodations, and in forest service areas which are unusually remote, they may be freely provided.
-At GS level 5, you can expect to make between $13 and $17 per hour, depending on the responsibilities of your position.
+At GS level 5, you can expect to make up to about $17 per hour, depending on the responsibilities of your position.